-On the Classification Learner tab, in the Options section, click Feature Selection.
+On the Learn tab, in the Options section, click Feature Selection.

 In the Default Feature Selection tab, you can select different feature ranking algorithms to determine the most important features.
 After you select a feature ranking algorithm, the app displays a plot of the sorted feature importance scores, where larger scores (including